Another Year Older

 During the flight back to Pasadena, Logan had time to think about his unconventional marriage to Deirdre Langston.
-They had met while Logan was still Hollywood’s premiere party boy and Deirdre was 12 years old.
+They met while Logan was still Hollywood’s premiere party boy and Deirdre was 12 years old.
 While driving around the neighborhood one night, Logan and his friends had noticed Deirdre walking around in just a t-shirt and bare feet.
-They had no idea that Deirdre had been kidnapped by her cousin Sterling McGravin and rescued her.
-To complete the rescue, Logan quickly agreed to marry her and to keep her away from anyone who might see her and force her to go back to her cruel cousin.
+They had no idea that Deirdre had been kidnapped by her cousin Sterling McGravin, yet they rescued her.
+To complete the rescue, Logan quickly agreed to marry Deirdre and keep her away from anyone who might see her and force her to go back to her cruel cousin.

 At first, Leilar and Eleani were not pleased to learn about Logan’s sudden marriage.
 Both of them believed that Deirdre was too young to marry, and they firmly insisted she be returned to her father, Elias Langston.
 But after Deirdre appealed to them, begging them to let her stay (and even using their young daughter Emily as example of a potential kidnapping victim), Leilar and Eleani were forced to comply.

-She and Logan also collaborated on many movies and TV shows, such as “Adventures in Eswoth”, “The Legend of the Wizard”, ”Girls With Wings“, ”Souls of Mythology“, and ”Phantom Adventure“.
-(The fact that they were kicked out of the production of ”The Spirit Keeper" still hurt; they filmed the Christian-themed movie “Owls of Fantasia” in retaliation.)
-But the biggest part of their marriage didn’t stem from the moviemaking; in fact, they had to deal with Leilar’s family legacy (which consisted of his half-brother, Sylvester Banner, which no one in Hoku Kawena’s family liked).
+She and Logan also collaborated on a number of other movies and TV shows, such as “Adventures in Eswoth”, “The Legend of the Wizard”, “Girls With Wings”, “Souls of Mythology”, and “Phantom Adventure”.
+(The fact that they were kicked out of the production of “The Spirit Keeper” still hurt; they filmed the Christian-themed movie “Owls of Fantasia” in retaliation.)
+But the biggest part of their marriage didn’t stem from the moviemaking; in fact, they had to deal with Leilar’s upsetting family legacy (mainly, his half-brother, Sylvester Banner, which no one in Hoku Kawena’s family liked).

 Also, Logan had to help Deirdre deal with finding her father, who she had not seen since her kidnapping in 1995.
 She had almost given up that search when at the last minute, Leilar informed her that Elias Langston was living next-door to retired baseball player Franklin Potts in the city of Palm Springs, California.
 That occurred when Logan and Deirdre were promoting their newest movie, “Frostfall”.
 (How that family reunion happened is a different story for a different time.)

-“I don’t understand for the life of me what’s going on here,” said Karema Smittand as she and Deirdre stood on the patio leading to the backyard.
+“I don’t understand for the life of me what’s going on here,” Karema Smittand said as she and Deirdre were standing at the patio that led to the backyard.
 (In another version of this story, Deirdre meets Derrick Virgil and Karema Smittand when Derrick gets sick and is forced to go to the hospital.
 They are known as the Moviewatching Trio (a trio of moviewatchers that bash Disney-made movies) and they discover that Deirdre and Derrick are cousins.)

-“I’ve noticed,” said Deirdre as she watched the children playing.
+“I’ve noticed,” Deirdre said as she watched their children playing.
 The party was a small affair, with only family and friends invited.
 (Deirdre was not about to become a Hollywood party girl and throw lavish parties.
 Logan was still paying for that image, the image of the party boy that he had when he and Deirdre first met.)
-“And I’ve also noticed that whenever they mention me, they don’t forget to mention Sterling as well.
+“And I’ve also noticed that whenever they mentioned me, they don’t forget to mention Sterling as well.
 Have you ever met him?”

-“Hold that thought,” said Deirdre as Derrick approached her.
+“Hold that thought,” Deirdre said as Derrick approached her.
 Derrick was Deirdre’s cousin, as their parents (Derrick’s mother Miriam and Deirdre’s father Elias) were brother and sister.
-Derrick said to them, “The press is here, and apparently, the FBI caught your cousin.
-He was found hiding outside Fort MacPherson in San Manuel, California when they caught him.”
+Derrick said to them, “The press is here; apparently, the FBI caught your cousin.
+He was found hiding outside of Fort MacPherson in San Manuel, California when they caught him.”

-“And to make things worse, they’re spreading rumors about us, as if we were his prisoners,” said Derrick.
-“Well, I tell you something, I haven’t even met the guy, so I can’t tell you what he’s like.”
+“And to make things worse, they’re spreading rumors about us, as if we were his prisoners,” said Derrick, “Well, I tell you something, I haven’t met the guy before, so I can’t tell you what he’s like.”

 At once, the trio turned around and watched as several cameramen and journalists descended on the compound.
-Guests were shoved aside as cameras were being set up.
-Several news reporters were standing of front of the house with reports that Sterling (who kidnapped Deirdre and three other young girls) had been arrested for the kidnapping of 12-year-old Kimberly Jacobs.
-The girl was rescued and returned to her family while the cruel man in question was taken to jail.
+Guests were being rudely shoved aside as cameras were set up.
+Several news reporters stood in front of the house with reports that Sterling (who kidnapped Deirdre and the three other young girls) had been arrested for kidnapping 12-year-old Kimberly Jacobs.
+The girl in question was rescued and returned to her family while the man in question was taken to jail.

-“Well, doesn’t that beat all,” said Derrick as the news continued.
-“I knew that it would only be a matter of time before they found out who you really were.”
+“Well, don’t that beat all,” Derrick said as the news continued.
+“I knew it would only be a matter of time before they found out who you were.”

 “I’ve noticed,” said Deirdre.
-“Even though I used the name Emma for several years, they still managed to find me.
+“Even though I used the name Emily Hilliard for several years, they still managed to find me.
 How did *THAT* happen?”